teremterem/MiniAgents/README.md

 - **MessagePromise**: A promise of a message that can be streamed token by token.
 - **MessageSequencePromise**: A promise of a sequence of messages that can be streamed message by message.

+- `create_openai_agent`: Creates an OpenAI language model agent
+- `create_anthropic_agent`: Creates an Anthropic language model agent

 ### Core Classes

 - `MiniAgents`: The main context manager for managing agents and their interactions.
 - `MiniAgent`: A wrapper for an agent function that allows calling the agent.
 - `InteractionContext`: Provides context for an agent's interaction, including the messages and reply streamer.
+- `InteractionContext`: Passed to agent functions, provides methods for replying and finishing early

 ### Message Handling

 - `Message`: Represents a message that can be sent between agents.
+- `Message`: Represents a message passed between agents
 - `MessagePromise`: A promise of a message that can be streamed token by token.
+- `MessagePromise`: A promise that resolves to a message
 - `MessageSequencePromise`: A promise of a sequence of messages that can be streamed message by message.

 ### Promising